bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map returns a new array whereas .forEach doesnt return anything

 2. What is the difference between a function and a method?

+a method is a function that belongs to a class. a function is an object

 3. What is closure?

+a closure gives you access to an outer functions scope from an inner function

 4. Describe the four rules of the 'this' keyword.

+window/global binding: when the gloabl scope, the value of this will be the windows/console object

+implicit binding: whenever a function is called by a preceeding dot, the object before that dot is this

+new binding: whenever a constructor function is udes , this refers to the specific instance of the object that is created and returned by the constructor

+explicit binding: wheneve javascripts call or apply method is used , this is explicitly defined

 5. Why do we need super() in an extended class?

+the super keyword is used as a function which calls the parent class

 ## Project Set up